yjtsaie/excise/README.md

 ##### 4. Tuning the model and prediction:  using Caret Train function only mtry parameter is available
 in caret for tuning.
 The default control setting was used in this study.
     A. default controlcontrol <- trainControl(method="repeatedcv", number=10, repeats=3)
     B. the rf model was applied to predict/classy the final 20 test samples in quiz and it is 100% accurate.
+Prediction results are: predict(fit_rf,pml_testing6)